chrisguest75/devcontainer_examples/README.md

 Use `⌘ + ^ + p` and "Try a development Container Sample"

+Use `⌘ + ^ + p` and "Add development container configuration files"

+Select Ubuntu and follow options

 ## 01 - Simple setup for bash development